The Best Motorcycle Insurance Companies in Florida (2026)

 -

-Not enough coverage for riders who travel with their bike
+Not enough coverage for riders who travel long distances with their bike

 Dairyland is the cheapest option for Florida riders, at $24 per month for full coverage insurance.
-That's $26 less per month than the state average.
+That's less than half the state average.

 However, Dairyland doesn't offer trip interruption coverage or protection for trailered bikes.
 People who take regular road trips should consider a company with these options, like Progressive.